grab/engineering-blog/_posts/2019-04-10-loki-dynamic-mock-server-http-tcp-testing.md

 In a one week regression-and-release scenario, testing time is limited.
 However, the application UI rendering and functionality still needs reasonable testing.
 Loki lets developers concentrate on testing in the available time instead of fixing dependencies on backend services.

-Loki - Grab's solution to simplify mobile apps testing
+Loki - Grab's Solution to Simplify Mobile Apps Testing
 ======================================================

 At Grab, we have multiple mobile apps that are dependent on each other.
 For example, our Passenger and Driver apps are two sides of a coin; the driver gets a job card only when a passenger requests a booking.
 These apps are developed by different teams, each with its own release cycle.
 This can make it tricky to confidently and repeatedly test the whole business flow across apps.
 Apps also depend on multiple backend services to execute a booking or food order and communicate over different protocols.